valentinarodriguez/Argos/README.md

 Install both
 ArgosCommunitaWebService should installed in Glassfish before.
 ArgosComunitaeW is the user inteface and needs a ArgosCommunitaWebService in order to work.

+For login use:
+Look into the table usuario:
+user: avalers
+pass: 123